 Anyone already engaged with ecotherapy will immediately recognise why this assumption is flawed!

 Working out how to engage with ecotherapy as a practitioner can be a frustrating process.
-This article is #1 in a series of three which attempts to provide some support to budding ecotherapists.
+This article is #1 in a series of four which attempts to provide some support to budding ecotherapists.

 Mapping the terrain